cosmo-workspace/cosmo/docs/README.md

 COSMO has 3 main resources.

 - `User`: Workspace running environment for each developers.
 In Kubernetes terms, it is a [`Namespace`](https://kubernetes.io/docs/concepts/overview/working-with-objects/namespaces/) actually.
 - `Workspace`: Workspace is containers and networks for WebIDE Containers.
 You can create several Workspaces and use properly for each your developing apps or projects.
-Workspace is defined as a custom resource definition in Kubernetes.
 - `Template`: Template of Workspace.
 Workspace is a instance of WebIDE Containers created by Template.
-Template is defined as a custom resource definition in Kubernetes.

 ![overview](assets/overview.dio.svg)